-The WSDL service locator for the stock quote web service is show on the webs site and is: http://www.webservicex.net/stockquote.asmx?WSDL
+The WSDL service locator for the stock quote web service is shown on the webs site and is: http://www.webservicex.net/stockquote.asmx?WSDL

 To start we create a Dynamic Web Project in eclipse.
 I want to extend this project later by adding a servlet and HTML5 with AJAX to show the stock quote so I start with a project that is based on a typical web project.

 2. Now we create the Web Services Client.
 Click right on the WebServicesDemo and select Web Services Client from the Web Services menu.
 The following dialogue box will appear.
-In the services definition enter the URI of the WSDL and move the slider to select Develop Client.
+In the services, definition enters the URI of the WSDL and move the slider to select Develop Client.
 Client Finish.

 3. A package called NET.webserviceX.www will be created in the Java Resources directory.
 These classes are responsible for calling the web service and processing the response.